-&lt;sup>115 Article 1 Council Directive 2003/86/EC.
+&lt;sup>71 Article 1 Council Directive 2003/86/EC.

-116 &#x27;sponsor' is defined in Article 2 of the Directive as "a third-country national residing lawfully in a Member State and applying or whose family members apply for family reunification to be joined with him/her".
+&lt;sup>72 'sponsor' is defined in Article 2 of the Directive as "a third-country national residing lawfully in a Member State and applying or whose family members apply for family reunification to be joined with him/her".

-&#x27;residence permit' is defined in Article 2 of the Directive as "any authorisation issued by the authorities of a Member State allowing a third-country national to stay legally in its territory, in accordance with the provisions of Article 1(2)(a) of Council Regulation (EC) No 1030/2002 of 13 June 2002 laying down a uniform format for residence permits for third-country nationals".
-Article 3(3) Council Directive 2003/86/EC.
+'residence permit' is defined in Article 2 of the Directive as "any authorisation issued by the authorities of a Member State residence permit' is defined in Article 2 of the Directive as "any authorisation issued by the authorities of a Member State allowing a third-country national to stay legally in its territory, in accordance with the provisions of Article 1(2)(a) of Council Regulation (EC) No 1030/2002 of 13 June 2002 laying down a uniform format for residence permits for third-country nationals".

+74 Article 3(3) Council Directive 2003/86/EC.

-The minor children referred to in Article 4(1) must be below the age of majority set by the law of the Member State concerned and must not be married.
-Additionally, Member States may request that applications concerning family reunification of minor children have to be submitted before the age of 15.
+applications concerning family reunification of minor children have to be submitted before the age of 15.
 However, if the application is submitted after the age of 15, Member States, which decide to apply this derogation, have the obligation to authorise the entry and residence of such children on grounds other than family reunification.

 Furthermore, by way of derogation, where a child is aged over 12 years and arrives independently from the rest of his or her family, the Member State concerned may, before authorising entry and residence under this Directive, verify whether the child meets a condition for integration provided for by its existing legislation.
-121